fedimint/fedimint/README.md

     peg-out           Withdraw funds from the federation
-    reissue           Reissue tokens received from a third party to avoid double spends spend             Prepare coins to send to a third party as a payment wait-invoice      Wait for incoming invoice to be paid
+    reissue           Reissue tokens received from a third party to avoid double spends spend             Prepare coins to send to a third party as a payment wait-block-height    Wait for the fed to reach a consensus block height wait-invoice      Wait for incoming invoice to be paid
 ```